We Provide the Security you need after an Injury

 Mr. Caputo has handled cases involving spinal cord compression from abscesses that compress the spinal cord and cause permanent injury resulting in paralysis.
 Only timely and urgent care can reduce the duration of the compression and prevent a catastrophe.

-Contact me online or call 412-246-9235 for a free consultation to discuss the specifics of your situation.
-When I accept your case, you owe nothing out of pocket until I recover money compensation for you.
+Contact us online or call 412-246-9235 for a free consultation to discuss the specifics of your situation.
+When we accept your case, you owe nothing out of pocket until we recover money compensation for you.